jonasbrami/trino/README.md

 Arrow spooling implementation makes specific design choices regarding timestamp and time zone handling:

-1. **Columnar Format Approach**: Most databases, data libraries, and data formats (including Arrow) do not support different time zones within the same column.
-Time zone information is typically defined per column as part of the schema.
+1. **Stay as close to arrow as possible for serialization/deserialization speed*:

-2. **Avoiding Data Peeking**: We want to avoid having to peek into the data to guess the timezone used in the column (assuming only 1 is used)
+   - For example Most databases, data libraries, and data formats (including Arrow) do not support different time zones within the same column.
+Time zone information is typically defined per column as part of the schema, the Arrow spooling implementation automatically converts all `TIMESTAMP WITH TIME ZONE` and `TIME WITH TIME ZONE` values to UTC during serialization.
+Avoiding Data Peeking**: We want to avoid having to peek into the data to guess the timezone used in the column (assuming only 1 is used)

-3. **UTC Normalization Choice**: For simplicity and to avoid the complexity of examining data to determine timezone schemas, the Arrow spooling implementation automatically converts all `TIMESTAMP WITH TIME ZONE` and `TIME WITH TIME ZONE` values to UTC during serialization.
+   - JSON is serialized as utf-8

 #### Implementation Details

 - **TIMESTAMP WITH TIME ZONE**: All values are normalized to UTC timezone (`Z`) during Arrow encoding
 - **TIME WITH TIME ZONE**: All values are normalized to UTC offset (`Z`) during Arrow encoding
 - **Precision Support**: All Arrow-supported precision levels (seconds, milliseconds, microseconds, nanoseconds) are implemented and tested for both types
 - **Picosecond Handling**: Trino's 12-decimal precision (picoseconds) is automatically cast to 9-decimal precision (nanoseconds) for Arrow compatibility.
-No exceptions are thrown; precision is gracefully reduced.
 - **Loss of Original Timezone**: The original timezone information is not preserved in the Arrow format

 ### Supported Data Types